FullyFerret/electronic_store/README.md

 ### /create-client to get access_token for OAuth authenticated requests:

-Note. grant_type values below should have the literal value "password", everything else is uniquely generated from each preceding step and must be replaced.
+Note. grant_type values should have the literal value "password"; everything else should be replaced using the corresponding values generated from each preceding step.

 1. Create client by POSTing to `/create-client` with the following body:
 ```